Minnesota State Highway 16

 The route was designated as a National Scenic Byway in 2003 as the Historic Bluff Country Scenic Byway.
 The roadway follows the route of old U.S. Highway 16.

 Route description

 Minnesota Trunk Highway 16 serves as the scenic east–west route in southeast Minnesota.
 The national scenic byway links together Dexter, Grand Meadow, Spring Valley, Preston, Lanesboro, Rushford Village, Peterson, Rushford, Houston, Hokah, and La Crescent.
 Highway 16 parallels Interstate 90 throughout its route and allows travelers the opportunity to experience Minnesota's Driftless Area.

 The route passes through the Richard J. Dorer Memorial Hardwood State Forest in Fillmore and Houston counties.

 Forestville Mystery Cave State Park is located near Highway 16 in Fillmore County.
 The park is located between Spring Valley and Preston.
+Further east, the Inspiration Point Wayside Rest is a rest stop outside Lanesboro that overlooks the Root River Valley.

 The eastern terminus for Highway 16 is the Wisconsin state line at the Mississippi River outside La Crescent, concurrent with U.S. Highways 14 and 61.

 The western terminus for the route is its interchange with Interstate 90 in Dexter.